Pimentel-J/bsc-integration-projects/rsa-java/lapr3-2019-assessment/Readme.md

 On this package, create a Test Class named ScenarioXXXTest, where XXX should be replaced by the scenario id.

-For resources, creata a folder named test/resources/scenario001 and place the expected-results.csv and input.csv.
+For resources, create a folder named test/resources/scenario001 and place the expected-results.csv and input.csv.

 After running the tests, the output will be placed in this directory.